-There are many reasons why you could be wrongfully charged and incarcerated for a crime, or crimes, you didn’t commit.
+There are many reasons why you could be wrongfully charged and incarcerated for a crime, or crimes, that you didn’t commit.

 Compensation for the Wrongfully Incarcerated

 The federal government and 32 states, plus the District of Columbia, all have laws requiring some type of compensation for wrongful incarceration.
 Some even go further, mandating vocational programs and other services.
 However, to get the money and services you’re entitled to, you might need the help of an experienced legal advocate like Ben Crump.

 Mr. Crump is known nationally for his work helping people get justice for the wrongs they’ve suffered, and he can help you try to get your life back on track.
 Contact him today for free to discuss your case and the possibility of obtaining compensation.
 A settlement or court award won’t undo the wrong that was done to you, but it can give you a brighter future.